Effective Incident Response requires an understanding of how people, processes and technology align in responding to a specific crisis.

 Today’s cyber crisis has become an all-encompassing company-wide problem.
-Crippling infrastructure, stealing core data and compromising customers now leads to falls in share prices, customer churn, and legal and compliance issues that impact organisations at the highest level.
+Whether it’s crippling infrastructure, a data breach or compromising customers, a cyber security incident now leads to falls in share prices and legal and compliance issues that impact organisations at the highest level.

-Having a thorough understanding of customer’s business optimises Incident Response.
-To achieve this, Sapphire engages to create a set of strategic assets in advance, including a Readiness Review and Forensic Guidelines.
+Having a thorough understanding of customers’ business optimises Incident Response.
+Sapphire creates a set of strategic assets in advance, including a Readiness Review and Forensic Guidelines to achieve this.

-Available round the clock, Sapphire’s 25 years’ industry experience coupled with a team of experienced crisis responders means customers have access to deep expertise whenever they need it.
+The Check Point team of experienced crisis responders means customers have access to deep expertise to mitigate further damage.

 An Incident Response Plan is a detailed set of documented procedures that break down the steps to be taken in every phase of incident response.
 It contains all the guidelines for roles and responsibilities during a security incident, including communication plans and ownership of actions.
 Ideally, an Incident Response Plan should be written in clear language, and all terms should be well-defined.